 Magnetic field strength, B = 0.5 T

-At one of the end of the rod it have zero liner velocity, while on to its other end it have a linear velocity of
+At one of the ends of the rod, it has zero liner velocity, while on to its other end it has a linear velocity of

 Average linear velocity of the rod,